UberGuidoZ/Flipper/Graphics/ReadMe.md

 # Make your own animations!

 So you want to make your own animations?
-Thankfully, Talking Sasquach has [an excellent write-up](https://github.com/skizzophrenic/Talking-Sasquach) on how to.
+Thankfully, TalkingSasquach has [an excellent write-up](https://github.com/skizzophrenic/Talking-Sasquach) on how to.

 Are you more the type that just wants to grab some pre-made and tinker with how they work?<br>
 - Then you'll want to check out [Kuronons's repo](https://github.com/Kuronons/FZ_graphics)!<br>
 - Still need more?
-Well then [stopoxy](https://github.com/stopoxy/FZAnimations) has you covered. =)
+Well then [stopoxy](https://github.com/stopoxy/FZAnimations) has you covered.
+- BUT WAIT, there's more... from [HexxedBitHeadz](https://github.com/HexxedBitHeadz/FlipperZeroWallpaper).

 # Some other graphics fun
 Place the manifest.txt file from this repo in your "dolphin" folder under the SD Card: